Take Extra Care When You are Making a Will Because it Involves a Lot of Things

 Even if You Already Have a Will, You Might Need to Update it

-You will certainly need an update if one of your beneficiaries died, if you got married or divorced, if you disposed of an asset you were thinking of leaving, etc..
-You might also have to make changes if your relationships, circumstances, or finances have changed.
-For instance, if you are now on a new place where they have different laws when it comes to marital property.
-It is easier to amend a will rather than creating a new one.
+You will certainly need an update if one of your beneficiaries dies if you get married or divorced if you disposed of an asset you were thinking of leaving and other similar circumstances.
+You might also have to make changes if your relationships or finances have changed.
+For instance, if you are now in a new place where they have different laws when it comes to marital property, it is easier to amend a will rather than creating a new one.

 What if You are an Expatriate?

 In Singapore, when a person passes away intestate, implications may be applicable especially if there are children in the picture.

 Every jurisdiction has different laws on intestacy when it comes to the distribution of assets when one dies.
 In Singapore, especially if the person has children, the living spouse gets 50%, and the other half is normally equally divided among children.
 In case you both passed away, which leaves children orphaned, everything will be distributed among your children.

 If the will is written and executed in Singapore and the majority of your assets are still in your home country, your will can also be recognized.
 However, if there is no common law in your home country, there are other laws that should be considered to recognize your will.